 As the agency responsible for promoting waste diversion and reduction in Nova Scotia, Divert NS works in partnership and collaboration with a variety of organizations across the province.
 Our strategic direction is closely aligned with Nova Scotia’s solid waste management strategy and regulations, as well as the seven solid waste management regions.
 We also work closely with other environmentally-minded organizations to enhance our province and our environment.
 With everyone working together, we are better able to reduce, reuse, recycle, and recover resources.

-Nova Scotia Department of the Environment
+Nova Scotia Environment and Climate Change

 Nova Scotia’s Solid Waste Management Regions

 Enviro-Depots are businesses that Divert NS partners with to collect beverage containers and provide refunds for the deposit-refund program in Nova Scotia.
-There are 78 Enviro-Depots across Nova Scotia, which in addition to beverage containers, collect a range of recyclable materials such as unwanted electronics, leftover paint, vehicle batteries, metals, and more.
+There are 78 Enviro-Depot™ locations across Nova Scotia, which in addition to beverage containers, collect a range of recyclable materials such as unwanted electronics, leftover paint, vehicle batteries, metals, and more.
 Find the ENVIRO-DEPOT™ closest to you.

 Inspiring Environmental Change